 \$9,200 Average Lifetime Savings Per Customer Community Solar Pilot The LIWP Community Solar Pilot was designed to make the benefits of solar energy more available to eligible low-income households, lower residents' energy burden, and provide co-benefits to communities, including economic stimulus and workforce development.
 In a community solar project, a larger-scale solar PV array project is developed by a utility or third-party owner and portions of the project's power or generation are sold to or benefit multiple dispersed households and buildings.
 Along with the goal of expanding access to solar energy, community solar projects can also create local jobs and spur local investment.
-CSD announced awards to two Community Solar Pilot projects in November 2018 following a competitive procurement.
-These community solar projects will provide benefits to low-income households and test prototype delivery models.
-Each community solar project will provide solar installation training and meet specific local hiring and prevailing wage requirements.
-The projects are scheduled to be operational and delivering benefits by June 2021.
+CSD announced the award for this first in California low-income Community Solar project in November 2018 following a competitive procurement.
+This community solar project will provide benefits to low-income households and test prototype delivery models.
+The community solar project will provide solar installation training and meet specific local hiring and prevailing wage requirements.
+This project is scheduled to be operational and delivering benefits in the first half of 2021.

-350-450 Estimated Households to be Served Low-income families and individuals will benefit from these projects for many years to come.
-SANTA ROSA BAND OF CHAUILLA INDIANS EMPOWERING COMMUNITIES GRID Alternatives Inland Empire is installing a 994 kilowatt ground mounted solar array in Riverside County in partnership with the Santa Rosa Band of Cahuilla Indians and the Anza Electric Cooperative, Inc (AEC).
+188-288 Estimated Households to be Served Low-income families and individuals will benefit from these projects for many years to come.
+SANTA ROSA BAND OF CHAUILLA INDIANS EMPOWERING COMMUNITIES GRID Alternatives Inland Empire is installing a 994-kilowatt ground-mounted solar array in Riverside County in partnership with the Santa Rosa Band of Cahuilla Indians and the Anza Electric Cooperative, Inc (AEC).
 The community solar system will be sited on Santa Rosa Tribal lands in Riverside County, an area designated as a low-income community, and will benefit approximately 38 homes on tribal land and 150-250 other low-income households served by AEC.
 AEC will assign credits to subscribers on their monthly bills that will reduce household usage costs by up to 50 percent - a benefit that could provide up to \$5.4 million in savings to participants over the life of the project.
 "The Santa Rosa Band of Cahuilla Indians is proud to partner with Anza Electric Cooperative and GRID Alternatives to provide clean energy to not only Tribal Members, but also other surrounding mountain community members.
-We are thankful for the opportunity to facilitate this project by using our tribal lands in a sustainable way." -Steven Estrada, Tribal Chairman Santa Rosa Band of Cahuilla Indians Community Solar Pilot
+We are thankful for the opportunity to facilitate this project by using our tribal lands in a sustainable way." -Steven Estrada, Tribal Chairman Santa Rosa Band of Cahuilla Indians Household & Community Benefits In addition to Greenhouse Gas emission reduction and energy bill savings for residents, LIWP delivers additional benefits to households and communities, including: CLIMATE RESILIENCE